venergyit2023/JavaDataAccessExamples/README.md

 ### Example 6

 Package: fileinputstream
-reading BYTES from file input.txt
+reading BYTES from file input.txt and try with MULTIPLE catch